carrieprice78/website/content/courses/nursing-resources/_index.md

 # - name: Declare this menu item as a parent with ID `name`.
 # - weight: Position of link in menu.
 menu:
-  images-visualizations:
+  nursing-resources:
-    name: Images and Visualizations
+    name: Nursing Resources
     weight: 1
 ---

-Resources for images and visualization tools.
+A collection for anyone seeking images and visualization resources and tools.

 ## Online Citation Resources